 UV Technology

 UV technology is geared towards removing germs, bacteria, and viruses from your home.
-This technology utilizes a UV lamp that air is forced under.
-UV rays from the lamp damage the genetic and cellular microorganisms that lead to their ultimate destruction.
+These filters use a UV lamp on the air that passes through them.
+UV rays from the lamp damage the genetic and cellular microorganisms leading to their ultimate destruction.

-It’s crucial to note that UV technology is most effective when it’s paired with filtering technology.
-Without adequate filtering, larger airborne particles will shade the smaller microorganisms when they pass underneath the UV light.
+It’s important for you to pair UV filters with other types of filters.
+Without adequate filtering, larger airborne particles will shade the smaller microorganisms when they pass under UV light.
 UV needs to be the final phase of your air purification system for it to be the most effective.

 Negative Ion